Keyyard/Minecraft-Tree-Capitator-and-Vein-Miner-Addon/README.md

 A: Yes, it now works for Creative Mode as well.
 You can use it to break blocks faster and more efficiently.

 **Q: Are there any compatibility issues with other mods?**
 A: This addon is compatible with most other mods.
 However, conflicts may occur if there are overlapping functionalities.
-This addon currently uses player behaviour files.

 **Q: How do I install the Tree Capitator and Vein Miner Addon?**
 A: To install the addon, follow these steps:

 1. Download the addon files from the GitHub repository, or MCPEDL, or any other **trusted** source.
 2. Open the file in Minecraft and that's done!

 **Q: Is this addon available for Bedrock Edition or Java Edition?**
 A: This addon is specifically designed for Bedrock Edition.